 PLEASE NOTE!!!
 We must cap the on-campus internships because our farmers are only able to manage a limited number of interns during the semester.
 We encourage students to apply and enroll in the internship program as early as possible.
 We will most likely not allow students to enroll in the class after the first week of the semester.

-- Please contact Erin Rempala to discuss specific requirements.
+- Contact AGRI program faculty to discuss specific requirements.

 - Submit an application specifically for the AGRI program.

 We highly recommend completing multiple internships over the course of your time in the program.
 This will provide you with a wealth of hands-on experience and make you more marketable as an employee.
 Some internship placement sites have also been known to offer jobs to successful interns upon completion of their internship.

 - Seeds@City Urban Farm - Interning at the Seeds@City campus farm is recommended for anyone who is new to the farm or the Sustainable Urban Agriculture Program.